PJanisio/Xiaomi_Yi_autoexec/README.md

 ## Are you the owner/author of particular script?

-* Start issue [here](https://github.com/PJanisio/Xiaomi_Yi_autoexec.ash/issues) and paste some proves, than your name will be added to the header of script!
+* Start issue [here](https://github.com/PJanisio/Xiaomi_Yi_autoexec.ash/issues) and paste an evidence like link to board, screen whatsoever, than your name will be added to the header of script!

 ## Contribution rules: